-- 17 INSURANCE - 17.1 The Supplier shall ensure it has adequate insurance cover for this Contract. - 18 INVALID PARTS OF THE CONTRACT - 18.1 If any provision or part-provision of this Contract is or becomes invalid, illegal or unenforceable for any reason, such provision or part-provision shall be deemed deleted, but that shall not affect the validity and enforceability of the rest of this Contract.
+17.1 The Supplier shall ensure it has adequate insurance cover for this Contract.

+18 INVALID PARTS OF THE CONTRACT

+18.1 If any provision or part-provision of this Contract is or becomes invalid, illegal or unenforceable for any reason, such provision or part-provision shall be deemed deleted, but that shall not affect the validity and enforceability of the rest of this Contract.
 The provisions incorporated into the Contract are the entire agreement between the Parties.
 The Contract replaces all previous statements, or agreements whether written or oral.
-No other provisions apply. - 19 OTHER PEOPLE'S RIGHTS IN THE CONTRACT - 19.1 No third parties may use the Contracts (Rights of Third Parties) Act ("CRTPA") to enforce any term of the Contract unless stated (referring to CRTPA) in the Contract.
-This does not affect third party rights and remedies that exist independently from CRTPA. - 20 CIRCUMSTANCES BEYOND YOUR CONTROL - 20.1 Any Party affected by a Force Majeure Event is excused from performing its obligations under the Contract while the inability to perform continues, if it both: - 20.1.1 provides written notice to the other Party; and - 20.1.2 uses all reasonable measures practical to reduce the impact of the Force Majeure Event. - 20.2 Any failure or delay by the Supplier to perform its obligations under the Contract that is due to a failure or delay by an agent, Subcontractor and/or Supplier Staff will only be considered a Force Majeure Event if that third party is itself prevented from complying with an obligation to the Supplier due to a Force Majeure Event. - 20.3 Either Party can partially or fully terminate the Contract if the provision of the Deliverables is materially affected by a Force Majeure Event which lasts for 90 days continuously and the consequences of termination in Clauses 11.5.1.2 to 11.5.1.7 shall apply. - 20.4 Where a Party terminates under clause 20.3: - 20.4.1 each Party must cover its own losses; and - 20.4.2 clauses 11.5.1.2 to 11.5.1.7 apply. - 21 RELATIONSHIPS CREATED BY THE CONTRACT - 21.1 The Contract does not create a partnership, joint venture or employment relationship.
-The Supplier must represent themselves accordingly and ensure others do so. - 22 GIVING UP CONTRACT RIGHTS - A partial or full waiver or relaxation of the terms of the Contract is only valid if it is stated to be a waiver in writing to the other Party.
+No other provisions apply.

+19 OTHER PEOPLE'S RIGHTS IN THE CONTRACT

+19.1 No third parties may use the Contracts (Rights of Third Parties) Act ("CRTPA") to enforce any term of the Contract unless stated (referring to CRTPA) in the Contract.
+This does not affect third party rights and remedies that exist independently from CRTPA.

+20 CIRCUMSTANCES BEYOND YOUR CONTROL

+- 20.1 Any Party affected by a Force Majeure Event is excused from performing its obligations under the Contract while the inability to perform continues, if it both: - 20.1.1 provides written notice to the other Party; and - 20.1.2 uses all reasonable measures practical to reduce the impact of the Force Majeure Event. - 20.2 Any failure or delay by the Supplier to perform its obligations under the Contract that is due to a failure or delay by an agent, Subcontractor and/or Supplier Staff will only be considered a Force Majeure Event if that third party is itself prevented from complying with an obligation to the Supplier due to a Force Majeure Event. - 20.3 Either Party can partially or fully terminate the Contract if the provision of the Deliverables is materially affected by a Force Majeure Event which lasts for 90 days continuously and the consequences of termination in Clauses 11.5.1.2 to 11.5.1.7 and 11.6.2 shall apply. - 20.4 Where a Party terminates under clause 20.3: - 20.4.1 each Party must cover its own losses, except any outstanding Charges for Services provided to the Buyer, which shall be payable to the Supplier upon termination; and - 20.4.2 clauses 11.5.1.2 to 11.5.1.7 apply.

+21 RELATIONSHIPS CREATED BY THE CONTRACT

+21.1 The Contract does not create a partnership, joint venture or employment relationship.
+The Supplier must represent themselves accordingly and ensure others do so.

+22 GIVING UP CONTRACT RIGHTS

+22.1 A partial or full waiver or relaxation of the terms of the Contract is only valid if it is stated to be a waiver in writing to the other Party.